Yamanee/P3DS/docs/MainPage.md

 # P3DS

-## Programmable 3D Sight (or Performance Enhancing Driver for my Sight :D )
+## Programmable 3D Sight (or Performance Enhancing Driver for our Sight :D )

 ---